quickfix-j/quickfixj/quickfixj-stress-test/README.md

 If you encounter issues:

-1. Ensure all prerequisites are met
-2. Verify the JAR file was built successfully in `quickfixj-stress-test/target/`
+- Verify the JAR file was built successfully in `quickfixj-stress-test/target/`
-3. Check that you have sufficient system resources (CPU, memory)
+- Check that you have sufficient system resources (CPU, memory)
-4. Review the jcstress output for specific error messages
+- Review the jcstress output for specific error messages